The Laplace transform of the lognormal distribution: The density of a sum of independent lognormal random variables

 The interchange of the limit and integration can be justified by dominated convergence. \end{proof}

-To utilize proposition 4, one must first compute $\varphi_j(-t+i\cdot0),\phantom{a}j=1,\ldots,n$.
-This can be performed using the methods from section 3, or any alternative method (for example, see \cite{Bondesson2002}).
-Then, by the independence of the $X_j$'s, we have
+To utilize Proposition \ref{prop1}, one must first compute $\phi_j(-t+\i\cdot0)$, $j=1,\ldots,n$.
+This can be performed using the methods from Section \ref{section4}, or any alternative method (for example, see \cite{Bondesson2002}).
+Since the random variables, $X_j$, $j=1,\ldots,n$, are independent we have